-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters INPI - Portuguese National Industrial Property Office - Legal 'Profissionais de justiça' Article 120(1) 'Advogado' (a) EUTMR / Article 78(1)(a) CDR Persons holding the title 'Advogado', a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to Portuguese law, and consequently entitled to act before the EUIPO in trade mark and design matters.
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters INPI - Legal practitioner de justiça' National Article 120(1) Industrial (a) EUTMR / Article 78(1)(a) CDR 'Profissionais de justiça' 'Advogado' de justiça' Persons holding the title 'Advogado', a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to Portuguese law, and consequently entitled to act before the EUIPO in trade mark and design matters.
 (Portugal) Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'mandatário autorizado' 'Agentes da Propiedade Industrial' and 'notary' a. who has acted before the national office for at least 5 years, or b. who is exempt from the 5-year requirement as they are in possession of a professional qualification officially recognised in accordance with the regulations laid down by that State Any person may act before the Portuguese Institute of Industrial Property.
 In order for this person to be entitled to act as a professional representative before the EUIPO, the person must have at least 5 years' experience before the Portuguese Institute of Industrial Property (Option a).
 In addition, persons holding the titles of 'Agentes da Propiedade Industrial' and 'notary' are officially recognised as professionally qualified to represent third parties before the Portuguese Institute of Industrial Property and are therefore not subject to the 5-year requirement to act as a professional representative before the EUIPO (Option b).

-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters OSIM - Romanian State Office for Inventions and Trademarks (Romania) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'Avocat' Persons holding the title of 'Avocat' who are also qualified as IP attorneys and members of the Romanian Chamber of Patent Attorneys, are entitled to act as legal practitioners before the national industrial property office pursuant to the laws of Romania, and consequently are entitled to act before the EUIPO in trade mark and design matters.
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters OSIM - Romanian State Office for Inventions and Trademarks (Romania) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'Avocat' Persons holding the title of 'Avocat' are entitled to act as legal practitioners before the national industrial property office pursuant to the laws of Romania (Law no. 30/2024 for the amendment of Law no. 84/1998 regarding trademarks and geographical indications, of Law no. 129/1992 regarding the protection of designs and models, as well as Law no. 64/1991 regarding patents, published in the Official Gazette of Romania, Part I no. 173 of March 4, 2024), and consequently are entitled to act before the EUIPO in trade mark and design matters.
 Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'reprezentanţil or autorizaţi' 'Consilier în proprietate industrială' Entitlement is conditional upon possession of a special professional qualification Persons holding the title 'Consilier în proprietate industrială' (who in turn must be a member of a national chamber), have the necessary 'special professional qualification' and are therefore entitled to act as professional representatives before the EUIPO in trade mark and design matters.
-SKIPO - Industrial Property Office of the Slovak Republic Industrial practitioner Property Office of the Slovak Article 120(1) (a) EUTMR / Article 78(1)(a) Persons holding the title 'advokát' are entitled to act as legal practitioners before the national industrial property office pursuant to Slovak law, and consequently entitled to act before the EUIPO in trade mark and design matters.
-(Slovakia) Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'Oprávnený zástupca' 'Patentový zástupca' Entitlement is conditional upon possession of a special professional qualification Persons holding the title 'Patentový zástupca' hold the necessary 'special professional qualification' and are therefore entitled to act as professional representatives before the EUIPO.
+SKIPO - Industrial Property Office of the Slovak Republic (Slovakia) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR ' advokáť Persons holding the title 'advokát' are entitled to act as legal practitioners before the national industrial property office pursuant to Slovak law, and consequently entitled to act before the EUIPO in trade mark and design matters.
+Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'Oprávnený zástupca' 'Patentový zástupca' Entitlement is conditional upon possession of a special professional qualification Persons holding the title 'Patentový zástupca' hold the necessary 'special professional qualification' and are therefore entitled to act as professional representatives before the EUIPO.